mihem/pns_atlas/readme.md

 docker pull mihem/pns_atlas:v1.0
 ```

 To reproduce the figures, we created a self-contained quarto report: [Reproducing the figures](https://mihem.github.io/pns_atlas/).

+Steps to reproduce all figures:
+1. Download `docs/index.qmd`.
+2. Pull the docker image or restore the environment via *renv* as explained above.
-If you want to reproduce all figures, download [docs/index.qmd](https://raw.githubusercontent.com/mihem/pns_atlas/main/docs/index.qmd) and run the following command in the Docker container:
+3. Run the following command in the terminal:

 ```bash
 quarto render index.qmd